MSCA-LIKE/OpenScienceTrainingCourse/03_seminar2/notes/readme.md

 ## Summary

-- Being a researcher in the age of digitaliztation and open science requires some work
+- Being a researcher in the age of digitalization and open science requires some work
   - your data should be in good shape
   - your code should look more professional and less professorial...